dwkim78/ASTRiDE/README.md

 streak.write_outputs()
 ```

-This will generate figures including "all.png", and an individual
-figure for each linked streak.
-A Filename of each individual file
-is the first index among the indices of the linked streak such as "1.png"
+This will generate figures including "all.png", and an individual figure for each linked streak.
+A Filename of each individual file is the first index among the indices of the linked streak such as "1.png".
+"1.png" is shown below.
-shown below.

 <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/1.png"></div>

-The command shown above will also write an output text file, "streaks.txt",
-which is explained in the [section "Test"](#3-test).
+The command shown above will also write an output text file, "streaks.txt", which is explained in the [section "Test"](#3-test).

 ### Accessible Information Inside the Streak Instance

-The streak instance also contains many information derived during the
+The streak instance - after calling "detect()" function - contains many information such as:
-detection processes such as:

 | Variable | Description |
 |----:|:------------|